kosfera/szczypiorek/README.md

 ## Getting Started

-In order to start one needs those thing:
+In order to start one needs to perform below steps.

 ### Creating yaml env file